zenit710/tester-for-today/README.md

 ### TODO

-* throw exceptions in repositories when no results
 * write unit tests
 * add helper for pretty console printing
 * __uncomment notification send in TesterSwitch command!__